 From the moment the charge was filed, it was clear the State intended to push hard for a conviction.
 The prosecutors fought me on evidence access at every turn.
 Motions went back and forth for months.

-Without their key witness, the State was left with a neighbor who had watched a fragment of the incident through a window and an officer’s report that had real problems.
+Without their key witness, the State was left with a neighbor who had seen only a fragment of the incident and an officer’s report that had real problems.
 I laid out those weaknesses clearly.

 The prosecutors dismissed the charge.